Matrix product operator representations for the local conserved quantities of the Heisenberg chain: Introduction

 In this work, we present the MPO representation of the local conserved quantities for the spin-$1/2$ Heisenberg spin chains.
 The local conserved quantity $Q_k$ can be represented by the MPO whose bond dimension is $3k-1$.
-We found the Catalan tree pattern of the local conserved quantities~\cite{GrabowskiCatalantreepattern} naturally emerges from the product of the MPO along with the identity of the generalized Catalan number.
+We found the Catalan tree pattern of the local conserved quantities~\cite{GrabowskiCatalantreepattern} naturally emerges from the product of the MPO by using the identity of the generalized Catalan number.
 Unlike the local conserved quantities themselves, their MPO representation is only involved with the usual Catalan number, implying that the complexity of these expressions is folded within the product of the MPO.
 This MPO representation of the local conserved quantities can be immediately generalized for the integrable $\mathrm{SU}(N)$ invariant spin chains of fundamental representation.
 To our knowledge, this is the first study investigating the MPO representation for local conserved quantities of quantum integrable systems.

-This paper consists of the following Sections: in Section 2, we review the local conserved quantities for the Heisenberg chain and the $\mathrm{SU}(N)$ integrable spin chain.
-In Section 3, we present the main result of the MPO for the Heisenberg chain.
-In section 4, we give the demonstration that the MPO introduced in section 2 actually reproduces the local conserved quantities of \cite{anshelevich1980first, doi:10.1142/S0217732394002057, GRABOWSKI1995299}.
+This paper consists of the following Sections: in Section 2, we review the local charges for the Heisenberg chain and the $\mathrm{SU}(N)$ integrable spin chain.
+In Section 3, we present the main result of the MPO representation for the local charges in the Heisenberg chain.
+In section 4, we give the demonstration that the MPO introduced in section 3 actually reproduces the local charges of~\cite{anshelevich1980first, doi:10.1142/S0217732394002057, GRABOWSKI1995299}.
 Section 5 contains the summary of our work and future outlooks.